 Luckily, this TV show – the sitcom Friends’ – first impression was a great one.

 And the rest is history!

 Friends went on to become a cultural phenomenon – one of the most popular shows of all time, running for 10 seasons, and 236 episodes.
-It scooped numerous awards, made lots of people millionaires – and rumours of a comeback or reunion have set the internet on fire at least once a year ever since the show’s finale in May 2004.
+It scooped numerous awards, made lots of people millionaires – and rumours of a comeback have set the internet on fire at least once a year ever since the show’s finale in May 2004.

 But onto the point at hand – brands face a really similar challenge when it comes to their onboarding process.
 We all believe intuitively in our products and services, but – if we make a lousy first impression – all that value is undermined.
 The whole thing collapses like a deck of cards, with high user churn, refunds, returns, crummy reviews, and a bunch of other terrible consequences.

 So, in the spirit of Friends – and its pilot episode The One Where Monica Gets a New Roommate – let’s take a look at three brands who’ve had amazing results with using video as a tool for customer onboarding.

 1. The one that slashed their refund rate